Mastering the Art of Job Applications: Tips, Tricks and Expert Advice for Crafting the Perfect CV

 - Give examples of any experience you’ve gained from volunteering or interning

-- Remark any achievements or responsibilities you fulfilled in these roles.
+- Remark any achievements or responsibilities you took on in these positions.

 References: